12/2/17 What I Think About Henry Mayhew

 Recently, a number of campaigners in my local area succeeded in saving the 18th-century workhouse building from demolition; in fact, it is now Grade II listed.
 I wrote the letter below back in 2008, and I still feel exactly the same way, as I learn that the later, unlisted, Victorian wings are now under threat of demolition.

-was being demolished when I took these pictures a few months ago.
-More detailed shots can be viewed at Peter
+the right, was being demolished when I took these pictures a few months ago.
+More detailed shots can be viewed at

 Higginbotham’s website www.workhouses.org.uk/Strand/